iobroker-community-adapters/ioBroker.shelly/docs/en/faq.md

 This is the English documentation - [🇩🇪 German version](../de/faq.md)

-## Can I use CoAP and MQTT at the same time?
+## Can I use CoAP (CoIoT) and MQTT at the same time?

-No, but you can create a second instance of the Shelly adapter which is configured with MQTT (and the other one with CoAP).
+No, but you can create a second instance of the Shelly adapter which is configured with MQTT (and the other one with CoAP/CoIoT).

 ## I don't know anything about MQTT, is it hard to use?

 No, just configure your Shelly devices as documented [here](protocol-mqtt.md) and the Shelly adapter will handle everything else.

-## Can I switch between CoAP and MQTT?
+## Can I switch between CoAP (CoIoT) and MQTT?
 What will happen?

 You can re-configure your instance at any time.
 You will not lose any objects or states and everything will stay the same.
 Just the communication method changes in the background.

-## I've configured CoAP but the Shelly doesn't appear
+## I've configured CoAP (CoIoT) but the Shelly doesn't appear

 Most likely multicast `mcast` is configured.
 This does not work reliably - therefore *unicast* should be configured.
 How this works is explained [here](protocol-coap.md).

-*CoAP is only supported by Generation 1 (Gen1) devices!*
+*CoAP/CoIoT is only supported by Generation 1 (Gen1) devices!*

 ## My device is not recognized by the Shelly adapter